lucky-cart/luckycart-js-sdk/README.md

 ## Usage
 ### Set the current shopper
 If the shopper is connected on the website, you can log it in too in the SDK.
 Shopper Id is required to send carts information at checkout.
+**Warning**: You need to have an automaton attached to the specified shopperUid.
 ```js
 luckycartSDK.setShopper(datalayer.user_id);
 ```